Emmacharleswilson/Discover3c/README.md

 [Back to top ⇧](#Discover3c)

 ## Credits
+- I would like to thank Harry Dhillon and Daisy Gunn for the help on some of the issues and bugs.
+Also Harry for just general help and guidence especially on the CSS file.
+- I would like to thank my friends and family for providing insite into how and if the website would work for them and if the content is clear.

 ### Content
 - The text used in the Steps section on the Regiment Page have been sourced from (https://www.carolsdaughter.com/blog/hair/hair-care-tips/how-to-wash-curly-hair.html)
 - Some of the text used in the Protective Styles page were sourced form (https://www.glamour.com/gallery/cute-protective-styles)
+- Some text in the Product Suggestion section were sourced from (https://www.stylecaster.com) and (https://www.boots.com)

 ### Media
 - Wash-day routine video was sourced from (https://www.youtube.com/watch?v=A4YMdv9Tqwo&t=3s)